manbeardgames/its-just-like-normal-mode/source/its-just-like-normal-mode/docs/pandaemonium-asphodelos/the-first-circle/aetherial-shackles.md

 :::

-# Example Video
+## Example Video
-*in the example video, Gon and Edrael die.
+*In the example video, Gon and Edrael die.
 This is because they are standing too close to each other and their AoEs, even though they were the small purple ones, overlapped*
 <iframe src="https://player.twitch.tv/?video=1271658405&parent=localhost&parent=manbeardgames.com&autoplay=false"
     frameBorder="0"
     allowFullScreen={true}